Biography

 The Lovebirds (2020)

-In this romantic comedy, Rae stars alongside Kumail Nanjiani as a couple who experiences a defining moment in their relationship when they are unintentionally embroiled in a murder mystery.
+In this romantic comedy, Rae stars alongside Kumail Nanjiani as a couple who experience a defining moment in their relationship when they are unintentionally embroiled in a murder mystery.
 As their journey to clear their names takes them from one extreme—and hilarious—circumstance to the next, they must figure out how they and their relationship can survive the night.

 Coastal Elites (2020)